 |Project-Based Calculus II: (1016-282)||“C” or better||Project-Based Calculus III: (1016-283)|

 |Project-Based Calculus II: (1016-282)||“D” or “F”||Project-Based Calculus II: (1016-282) OR Calculus B and Calculus C: (1016-272) and (1016-273)|

 |Calculus A: (1016-271)||“D” or “F”||Calculus A: (1016-271) OR Calculus with Foundations I: (1016-261) and (1016-262)|

 |Calculus C: (1016-273)||“C” or better||Project Based Calculus III: (1016-283)|

 Sponsored by: RIT College of Science

-Math Study Session Sunday, December 15, 2013 2:00-7:00pm Bruce & Nora James Atrium College of Science Gosnell Hall .
+Math Study Session Sunday, May 18, 2014 from 2:00-7:00pm in the Bruce & Nora James Atrium College of Science Gosnell Hall .
 Free Pizza Provided beginning at 4pm.
 Bring your ID for admission.
 Bring your own water bottle.
 If you need an interpreter, please submit a request at myAccess.rit.edu